How sustainable is an electric bike?

 • The most sustainable option is the normal bike.
 This is mainly because of the raw materials and production of the battery and motor used for e-bikes.

-• A electric step can cover an average distance of 30 to 50 kilometer.
+• A electric step can cover an average distance of 30 to 50 kilometres.

-• An electric step is often more sustainable than an e-bike, as the motor is smaller and have limited wear.
+• An electric step is often more sustainable than an e-bike, as the motor is smaller and has limited wear.

-• With an e-bike the average distance that you can cover is 60 kilometer.
+• With an e-bike, the average distance that you can cover is 60 kilometres.

-• The e-bike is less sustainable than a regular bike but more sustainable than e-scooters.
+• The e-bike is less sustainable than a regular bike but more sustainable than an e-scooter.

 • The e-scooter is less environmentally friendly than a e-bike.
 The e-scooter uses around 3 to 5 times as much power.
-Also, the e-scooter has a much larger battery then an e-bike, meaning the production of the battery and motor was more environmentally harmful.
+Also, the e-scooter has a much larger battery than an e-bike, meaning the production of the battery and motor is more harmful to the environment.

-It is good to note that according to a recent study in the Netherlands, e-bikes are not that sustainable, because they do not substitute car trips very often.
+It is good to note that according to a recent study in the Netherlands, e-bikes are not that sustainable because they do not substitute car trips very often.
 In general, e-bike trips only significantly reduce conventional bicycle trips in the Netherlands.
 Which can be an unwanted effect from a policy-viewpoint.
-Meaning, e-bikes are not very sustainable as they substitute mostly regular biking sessions, and not car trips.
+Meaning that e-bikes are not very sustainable as they more commonly tend to take away from regular cycling, and not car trips.

 Share this on: